mrdaniellewis/aria-extensions/README.md

 - **`attributes`** settings for aria attributes.
 See [aria-config](https://github.com/mrdaniellewis/aria-config)

 `roles` and `attributes` can be modified before any lookups are made.
-If they are modified at a later point an internal cache found on `ariaExtensions[symbols.roleCache]` will need to be cleared.
+If they are modified at a later point an internal cache found on `ariaExtensions[symbols.cache]` will need to be cleared.

 ### Methods